Yamanaka-Lab-TUAT/BOXVIA/README.md

 ## Dependencies
 To launch BOXVIA using its source codes, the following libraries are required.
+(If you launch BOXVIA using executable file, the dependencies are not necessary.)

 - GPyOpt
 - matplotlib
 - pandas
 - Dash
 - Dash_bootstrap_components

 and these libraries' dependencies

 You can install the dependencies by: